 Remove Ratchet, Loosen Throttle

-I am told this is designed for RC planes, because throttle tends to be pretty stable, so the ratchet and stiff stick keeps your throttle constant while yawing.
+I am told this is designed for RC planes because throttle tends to be pretty stable on these models during flight, so the ratchet and stiff stick keeps your throttle constant while yawing.

 However with multirotors, especially mini quad (both free style and racing), we play with throttle a lot (by a lot I mean all the time).
-I found loosening the throttle stick gives me much smoother and quicker control.
+I found loosening the throttle stick gives me much smoother and faster control.

-Experiment different spring tension and find your preference.
+Please experiment different spring tension and find your preference.

 Tighten Pitch/Roll (to your liking)